open-joinbase/joinbase.io/content/docs/references/mapping.md

 Dynamics will compromise the performance.
 So, if you can guarantee the 1-1 mapping between the JSON structure to the table, you get the best performance.

-For JSON with the dynamic array which cannot be optimized right away, joinbase provides a flattening mapping, according to the [`denormalization`](/docs/references/performance/) principle.
+For JSON with the dynamic array which cannot be optimized right away, JoinBase provides a flattening mapping, according to the [`denormalization`](/docs/references/performance/) principle.

 In the path pattern syntax in the `JSON_MAPPINGS`, one array and only one array now can be flatten with other top fields into multiple table rows/records via wildcard symbol `*`.